intel/ros2_message_filters/README.md

 * python not support headless message

 ## Security check
-Any security issue should be reported using process at https://01.org/security.
+If there is any security issue, it should be reported using process at https://01.org/security.